SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.groupColors``
 """"""""""""""""""""""""""""""""

- * colors to use for each group in group comparison plots
+ * Colors to use for each group in group comparison plots
  * this should be an nGroup x 3 matrix where nGroup is the number of groups you have, and each row is a RGB value (scaled from 0 to 1) denoting the color

 .. _Params.GrpNm: